The Best Composting Toilet Medium (and How to Use It)

 Cons of compressed wood pellets

 In their raw form, compressed wood pellets won't form an effective odor barrier to cover deposits for both separating and non-separating toilets.
-Their round shape mean they're prone to rolling off from what they're intended to cover.
+Their round shapes mean they're prone to rolling off from what they're intended to cover.

 While they absorb moisture effectively, they are likely too dry to use immediately for a cover material